Virtual Library

 NOTE: Also check the many relevant links in the United States Government Information Sources, Peace, Conflict Resolution, and International Security, International Relations Journals and Magazines, and Research Institutes sections of this Web site, among others.

-Insightful Blogs and Newsletters on American Foreign Policy and on World Affairs-- Foreign Policy's free newsletters, Best Defense, Defense One, Defense Post, Project Syndicate, Long War JournalDanger Room, Foreign Policy Journal, Foreign Policy Association, Geopolitical Monitor (Canada), Council on Foreign Relations, Carnegie Endowment, The Hill, War on the Rocks, Small Wars Journal, Order from Chaos (Brookings), U.S Foreign Policy (Brookings), Lawfare- Hard National Security Choices (Lawfare Institute), LobeLog, Just Security, The Guardian
+Insightful Blogs and Newsletters on American Foreign Policy and on World Affairs-- Foreign Policy's free newsletters, Best Defense, Defense One, Defense Post, Project Syndicate, Long War JournalDanger Room, Foreign Policy Journal, Foreign Policy Association, Geopolitical Monitor (Canada), Council on Foreign Relations, Carnegie Endowment, The Hill, War on the Rocks, Small Wars Journal, Order from Chaos (Brookings), U.S Foreign Policy (Brookings), Lawfare- Hard National Security Choices (Lawfare Institute), Institute for the Study of War, LobeLog, Just Security, The Guardian

 Database